-As of the date of my signature below, my child, of 14 years old: , is under the age □ Yes □ No If No, stop here.
+As of the date of my signature below, my of 14 years old: child, , is under the age

+□ Yes □ No

+If No, stop here.

 If Yes, continue below.

-I hereby give my permission for my child to participate it services: n the following mental health [Check the box for each mental health service you want to be available to your child] Large group guidance - includes school counselor or proto discuss topics such as bullying, class scheduling, strenguest speakers to discuss good choices, substance abuse p ess management, test anxiety or ☐ Small group guidance - includes a small group of stuprofessional to discuss topics such as test anxiety, grief, h udents with school counselor or ☐ Mentoring - Peer Helpers as well as Social Work Interns topics such as friendships, healthy relationships, anger ma ☐ Assessments/Surveys - includes questionnaires provid behaviors, feelings, etc. ed to students related to social ☐ Crisis intervention - short-term, immediate assista professional for a specific situation. ance by school counselor or ☐ School-Based Mental Health - On-going counseling set private practitioners in the school setting.
-Parent or leg obtained during an intake meeting before services are pro al guardian's permission will be You may rescind permission for a student to participate in ment providing written notice to school administration. al health services at any time by Parent/Guardian Name (Printed) Parent/Guardian Name (Signature) Date Date
+I hereby give my permission for my ch services: ild to participate in the following mental health

+[Check the box for each mental health service you want to l oe available to your child]

+□ Large group guidance - includes so to discuss topics such as bullying, or guest speakers to discuss good choice □ Small group guidance - includes a professional to discuss topics such as □ Mentoring - Peer Helpers as well as topics such as friendships, healthy re □ Assessments/Surveys - includes que behaviors, feelings, etc. □ Crisis intervention - short-term professional for a specific situation. □ School-Based Mental Health - Onprivate practitioners in the school so obtained during an intake meeting be class scheduling, stresses, substance abuse presa small group of studes test anxiety, grief, hear Social Work Interns where the stress was a stressed and with the stressed and s management, test anxiety or evention, etc. ents with school counselor or althy coping skills, etc. vork with students in school on agement, and anxiety.
+It to students related to social ce by school counselor or guardian's permission will be

+You may rescind permission for a student to providing written notice to school administra health services at any time by

+Parent/Guardian Name (Printed)

+Parent/Guardian Name (Signature)

+Date